Growth requires change.

 Moreover, A/B testing is an essential part of conversion rate optimization (CRO) – a process where visitor behavior is analyzed to optimize the overall page experience and boost conversion rates.
 A conversion occurs when a visitor takes the desired action on your website or app.

-The ultimate goal of A/B testing is to improve conversions, i.e., persuade more and more visitors to take the action you want them to take.
-It could be anything from clicking a call-to-action (CTA) button, adding items to the cart, and scrolling beyond the 50% viewpoint of the page, to viewing a video.
+The ultimate goal of A/B testing is to improve conversions, i.e., persuade more visitors to take the action you want them to take.
+This action could be anything from clicking a call-to-action (CTA) button, adding items to the cart, scrolling beyond the 50% viewpoint of the page, or viewing a video.

 You can experience the benefits of A/B testing in many ways.
 Let's take a look at the different methods to conduct A/B tests.